adikari/todo-ee/README.md

 2. Update database connection variables if necessary.

 Make sure that the database `todo` is created and postgres is running before continuing with the setup.

+**Important**: Glassfish doesn't come with postgress by default.
+You will need:

+1. Download the postgres java driver jar from [here](https://jdbc.postgresql.org/download/postgresql-42.1.1.jar).
+2. Copy that into `${glassfish_home}/glassfish/modules/`.

 ### First time setup